Syracuse University suspends fraternity over 'extremely racist' video

 Earlier Wednesday, Syracuse students demonstrated in front of the chancellor's building and the Theta Tau fraternity to demand the release of the videos after they were removed from Facebook.
 Later, The Daily Orange, an independently run school newspaper, shared a copy of a six-minute video from an initiation ceremony.

-It's unclear when the video was taken and has not been verified by NBC News.
+It's unclear when the video was taken and it has not been verified by NBC News.

 Related